mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ### Task 3: Contributing to software development

 I spend a lot of time involved in TinyPilot's software development because that's the part of TinyPilot I enjoy most.
-I'm still a developer at heart even though I don't get to spend much time writing code.
+I'm still a developer at heart, even though I don't get to spend much time writing code.

 When I have a few hours free, I often spend them fixing a small bug or tidying up the code in some way.
 But sometimes seemingly small changes [balloon into days of work](https://github.com/tiny-pilot/tinypilot/pull/1352).

-#### How I can reduce my time here?
+#### How can I reduce my time here?

 This one's hard because the obvious solution is, "Michael should stop writing code."